Counselling – How Honest Should I Be?

 He has invested three years and all his money creating and having his design patented.

 He asks me “Will my business investment work?”

 My encouraging and kind response is “There is every chance that things will go well”, while intuitively ‘knowing’ otherwise.

 His ‘career’ line is faint and his thumb too malleable.
 I pick up restrictions to his success.

 Some months later he calls to tell me he is broke, that at the trade fair launch there was another almost identical invention for sale at a much lower price.

 Should I have been more honest?

-Or could my being gentle with my words and willing to be wrong be justified?
+My being gentle with my words and my willing to be wrong cannot be justified.